-KPC (blaKPC) and NDM (blaNDM) Surveillance PCR
+KPC (blaKPC) and NDM (blaNDM) Surveillance, PCR

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-The Centers for Disease Control and Prevention recommends active surveillance to detect unrecognized colonized patients who may be a potential source for carbapenemase-resistant Enterobacteriaceae (CRE) transmission.
+The Centers for Disease Control and Prevention recommends active surveillance to detect unrecognized colonized patients who may be a potential source for carbapenem-resistant (drug-resistant) Enterobacteriaceae (CRE) transmission.
 Such surveillance testing may be focused in certain high-risk settings or patient groups (eg, ICUs, long-term acute care, patients transferred from areas or facilities with high CRE prevalence) or by infection control to investigate an outbreak.
 Nonsusceptibility to carbapenems in gram-negative bacilli by means of the enzyme KPC (Klebsiella pneumoniae carbapenemase) or NDM (New Dehli metallo-beta-lactamase) is becoming more common.
 The genes blaKPC and blaNDM encode KPC and NDM enzyme production, respectively.
 PCR is a sensitive, specific, and rapid means identifying patients colonized by CRE harboring blaKPC or blaNDM.

 Identifying carriers of carbapenem-resistant Enterobactericeae harboring KPC (Klebsiella pneumoniae carbapenemase) or NDM (New Dehli metallo-beta-lactamase) genes